oliverpople/emaily/README.md

 # Emaily

 Emaily is a web app for creating, sending and tracking email surveys.
-Emaily is the product of Stephen Grider's Full Stack React course: https://github.com/StephenGrider/FullstackReactCode

 # Dev Cheat Sheet